freedomofpress/securedrop/docs/onboarding.rst

 --------------------------------------------------------

-Currently, SecureDrop only supports encrypting submissions to a single public/private key pair - the *SecureDrop Application GPG Key*.
-As a result, each journalist needs a way to access the Secure Viewing Station with a Tails USB that includes the application private key.
+Currently, SecureDrop only supports encrypting submissions to a single public/private key pair - the *SecureDrop Submission Key*.
+As a result, each journalist needs a way to access the Secure Viewing Station with a Tails USB that includes the submission private key.

 The access protocol for the Secure Viewing Station depends on the structure and distribution of your organization.
 If your organization